Senior Embedded Engineer

 Example: Writing code to control a robotic arm using a microcontroller.

-Q4.
-Calculate size of variable without library function
+Q. Calculate the size of a variable without using a library function.

 Calculate size of variable without library function